KnoxMed/postgres-embedded-node/README.md

 the database is recreated in a `$TMP` subdirectory.

-Connect to it as usual
+Connect to the database as usual.

 ## Known issues